 Abstract

-This paper develops a new method for detecting US recessions in real time.
-The method constructs millions of recession classifiers by combining unemployment and vacancy data to reduce detection noise.
+This paper develops an algorithm for detecting US recessions in real time.
+The algorithm constructs hundreds of millions of recession classifiers by combining unemployment and vacancy data.
 Classifiers are then selected to avoid both false negatives (missed recessions) and false positives (nonexistent recessions).
-The selected classifiers are therefore perfect, in that they identify all 15 historical recessions in the training period without any false positives.
-By further selecting classifiers that lie on the high-precision segment of the anticipation-precision frontier, the method optimizes early detection without sacrificing precision.
-On average, over 1929–2021, the classifier ensemble signals recessions 2.2 months after their true onset, with a standard deviation of 1.9 months.
-Applied to May 2025 data, the classifier ensemble gives a 71% probability that the US economy is currently in recession.
-Backtesting to 2004, 1984, and 1964 confirms the algorithm’s reliability.
-Algorithms trained on limited historical windows continue to detect all subsequent recessions without errors.
-Furthermore, they all detect the Great Recession by mid-2008—even when they are only trained on data up to 1984 or 1964.
-The classifier ensembles trained on 1929–2004, 1929–1984, and 1929–1964 data give a current recession probability of 58%, 83%, and 25%, respectively.
+The selected classifiers are perfect in a statistical sense: they identify all 15 historical recessions in the 1929–2021 training period without any false positives.
+By further selecting classifiers that lie on the high-precision segment of the anticipation-precision frontier, the algorithm delivers early detection without sacrificing accuracy.
+On average between 1929 and 2021, the selected classifier ensemble signals recessions 2.1 months after their true onset, with a standard deviation of detection errors of 1.8 months.
+The classifier ensemble is much faster than the NBER Business Cycle Dating Committee: between 1979 and 2021, the committee takes on average 6.3 months to determine recession starts, while the classifier ensemble only takes 1.2 months.
+Applied to September 2025 data, the classifier ensemble gives a 64% probability that the US economy has entered a recession.
+A placebo test and backtests confirm the algorithm’s reliability.

 Citation